LEAN-96/RAG-Demystified/README.md

 # Introduction to Transformers:

+BERT, short for “Bidirectional Encoder Representations from Transformers,” is a transformer-based language model trained with massive datasets to understand languages like humans do.
+Like Word2Vec, BERT can create word embeddings from input data it was trained with.
+Additionally, BERT can differentiate contextual meanings of words when applied to different phrases.
+Therfore, it understands words not just on their own but in the context they’re used in.
+For example, BERT creates different embeddings for ‘play’ as in “I went to a play” and “I like to play.”
+This makes it better than models like Word2Vec, which don’t consider the words around them.
+Plus, BERT can handle the position of words really well, which is important.

 # Limitations of Large Language Models (LLMs):
 Despite their impressive abilities, LLMs have notable limitations, especially when applied in real-world situations.
 One major issue is that they sometimes generate information that is incorrect or entirely made up, which is called "hallucination."
 This problem becomes worse when combined with issues like bias, user privacy concerns, and security risks.